getodk/docs/docs/entities-intro.rst

 More complex workflows are more likely to benefit from a more structured and tested system, especially in contexts like healthcare where specific protocols have been developed and the implications of a workflow error are serious.
 On the other hand, complex workflows may benefit from the flexibility that ODK offers.
 For example, ODK makes it very easy to add new states that cases could be in as they are needed, new forms to support those states, or stop collecting or using data values that are found not to be useful.

 For many contexts, workflow needs are so specific and dynamic that a platform like ODK offers many benefits.
 Once you have defined your workflow in ODK, the forms you have built can become the standard, specialized way to support others in your field.
-Consider sharing your forms in contexts appropriate for your field such as `https://biodiversityforms.org <https://biodiversityforms.org/>`_.

-Some questions to consider when deciding between using ODK or purpose-built software:

-* Is the workflow encoded by the purpose-built software appropriate for my context?
-How close is is to my ideal workflow?
-Does it support needs like working in an offline environment?
-* What concepts are important to my workflow and are these easy or hard to represent in ODK? (for example: caseworkers, case states, case transfer...)
-* How complex is my workflow?
-How many different states can my Entities be in?
-How many different actions can be taken on them?
-* Do I expect I'll want to iterate on my workflow over time as I learn more or conditions change?
-* Do I have the time and resources to fully test custom forms? (note that even using purpose-built tools is likely to involve some adaptation and testing time)
-* What are the implications of a form design error? (for example: a field worker will call me and I will fix it vs. someone could die because they fail to receive care)

 With Entities, is ODK now like Airtable/Notion/Monday.com/AppSheet?
 ---------------------------------------------------------------------